commercetools/ui-kit/packages/components/data-table-manager/README.md

 ## Using the DatatableManager when Decoupled from the DataTable

 - To Detach the `<DatatableManager>` settings dropdown from the Datatable and position it anywhere else in the component tree, you would need to import a `DataTableManagerProvider` and wrap both components with the provider.
-This allows the settings component of the DatatableManager to be positioned anywhere withing this provider.
+This allows the settings component of the DatatableManager to be positioned anywhere within this provider.

 ## Installation